russellf9/candy-space/README.md

 ** Recreate this widget using HTML and CSS.**
 [http://codepen.io/energyaspects/pen/XbWQbx](http://codepen.io/energyaspects/pen/XbWQbx)

-he final code doesn't need to process any data, or interact with an API but bonus points will be awarded for any additional functionality, or improvements that are added (simple client-side validation with feedback, for example).
+The final code doesn't need to process any data, or interact with an API but bonus points will be awarded for any additional functionality, or improvements that are added (simple client-side validation with feedback, for example).

 ![](media/image2.jpeg)